-You have two choices for reporting back pay on your income tax return.
+You have two choices for reporting Social Security back pay on your taxes.
 One is to report the back pay as income in the year in which you received it.
 If you do this, the taxable portion of your benefits will all be taxed using that year's rate.
-The other option -- called lump sum election -- allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.
-The advantage of lump sum election is that you are able to factor in all of your deductions for every year in which you should have received benefits.
+The other option – called lump sum election – allows you to determine your tax rate on the lump sum payment as if you had been receiving the benefits from the time you were disabled.
+The advantage of choosing a lump sum payment tax is that you are able to factor in all of your deductions for every year in which you should have received benefits.

 Calculating taxes using the lump sum election involves recalculating your tax returns from previous years.
 Your 1099 from the SSA will include a breakdown of how much Social Security income can be attributed to each year.
 Calculate the amount of tax you would have paid each year if you received the benefit amount indicated on your 1099, then subtract the amounts you actually paid in those years.
 Add or subtract this result to your current tax return to determine your tax liability.
 For example, if you would have owed $1,000 in taxes last year if you had been receiving benefits, but actually paid $800 in taxes last year, you will need to add the $200 liability to your current tax return.

 If you incurred legitimate expenses in obtaining your Social Security disability benefits, you can itemize and deduct them on your tax return.
 The most common expenses associated with obtaining disability benefits are lawyers' fees.
 Social Security lawyers' fees are often handled by the SSA directly and subtracted from claimants' back pay.
 If you paid lawyer's fees – whether the SSA subtracted them from your back pay or you paid the lawyer directly – you may deduct a percentage of those expenses equal to the percentage of your Social Security benefits that are taxable.

 - Social Security Administration: Income Taxes And Your Social Security Benefit